-An affidavit is defined as a sworn testimony or statement that attests to the accuracy and truthfulness of a specific fact, and is primarily used in a court of law.
-Because an affidavit is a legal commitment to tell the truth under oath, you can be tried for perjury in court if you lie on it.
+An affidavit is a legal commitment to tell the truth under oath, and you can be tried for perjury in court if you lie on it.

 While there are many types of affidavits, in general, a standard legal affidavit is used alongside witness statements to verify relevant information during court proceedings.
 But what is an affidavit used for exactly?

-For quick reference, a signed affidavit must include the following:
+For quick reference, a signed affidavit form must include the following:

 - Affiant: the individual signing the affidavit and swearing the information is true.

 - Affirmation: a written statement of events exactly as they happened, and that the affiant believes is true.